 What does “cyclic” use and “continuous” use mean?

 Cyclic use means taking all the pills in the 28–day pack (21 active pills plus 7 inactive pills), then starting the next pack.
 This method results in periods and is not routinely used for the treatment of endometriosis.
+Some individuals may use pills cyclically but have a period less often; packages may have inactive pills every 3 months.
+This is sometimes called “extended cyclic use.”

 Continuous use means taking active hormone pills every day without a break.
 If you are using the 28–day pill pack, you will take 1 active pill a day for 3 weeks (3 complete rows) and then start your next pill pack.
 You will not take the last row of inactive pills; throw them away.
 If you are prescribed the 21–day pill pack, finish the entire pack (3 rows) and then start your next pill pack the next day.
 Do not skip any days between pill packs.
-Most likely you will not have a period while you are taking the pill continuously, at the same time every day, but some girls may have breakthrough bleeding.
+Most likely you will not have a period while you are taking the pill continuously, at the same time every day*, but some people may have breakthrough bleeding.
 Having up to four periods a year is considered normal on this method.

 What are the side effects of hormonal pills?

 Spotting: Breakthrough bleeding between periods may occur while taking the first three weeks of hormone pills, but this is not serious.
-This usually happens during the first two or three cycles.
+This usually happens during the first two or three cycles (2-3 months).
 You should call the GYN team if the bleeding is heavier than a light flow, or lasts more than a few days.
-It is very important that you take your hormone pills at exactly the same time to keep your hormone levels in balance.
+It is very important that you take your hormone pills at exactly the same time* to keep your hormone levels in balance.
 This will lower the chance of having breakthrough bleeding.

 Nausea: You may feel queasy or nauseous at times, but this may go away if you take the Pill with a meal or a snack.
 If the nausea doesn’t go away, your gynecologist may prescribe a pill with less estrogen; or another method that bypasses the GI system, such as the vaginal hormonal ring.

-Headaches: Some girls may get mild headaches when they start taking hormonal treatment.
+Headaches: Some people may get mild headaches when they start taking hormonal treatment.
 Although headaches usually happen because of stress or other reasons, be sure to let your GYN team know if the headaches are severe or if they continue.

 Mood changes: Mood changes or mood swings can happen when taking hormonal treatment.
 Exercise and a healthy diet may help, but if they don’t, you may need to change the type of pill you are taking.